alfonsrv/impf-botpy/README.md

     * The bot will enter your *Vermittlungscode*
     * It will check if there are available appointments
     * If there are appointments, it will alert you using your alert backend
-    * You will have to manually choose the appointment for your best convenience
+    * You can choose an appointment using your favorite chat app `appt:1` or book the appointment manually
-    * Alternatively use a remote access tool (I prefer `AnyDesk`, but `TeamViewer` also works) to access your machine remotely
+    * To book an appointment manually when you're not on your PC, use a remote access tool (I prefer `AnyDesk`, but `TeamViewer` also works) to access your machine remotely

 <sup>* Every center is hosted on a server, indicated by the numbers in the URL, e.g.
 https://001-iz.impfterminservice.de/impftermine/service?plz=70713 is server **001**.